JackGruber/joplin-plugin-note-overview/README.md

 The note content is updated every x minutes (depending on your setting) or manualy by `Tools > Create Note overview`.

 > ⚠ Adding and editing the code block does not work in the `Rich Text` (WYSIWYG) editor!

+> ❕ The refresh of the note ist not working in the `Rich Text` (WYSIWYG) editor, to update the note view please change the note and switch back.

 ## Codeblock options